itaborai83/distribution/README.md

 If two or more bins result in the same `alpha` value, their counts are added together in the resulting compacted histogram.
 Since it is not necessarily true that a compaction run will merge bins together (due to the values being too spread), the compaction procedure is repeated until the number of used bins (after compaction) is reduced.

- I hope you find this helpful.

 ---

  ## **Example Command Line Application**

 A simple command line program was created to illustrate how the histogram can be used in a practical scenario.

 The program is named `histog` and it reads `stdin` parsing numerical values and updating an histogram.
-To compile it, simple issue a `make` command on the shell
+To compile it, simply issue a `make` command on the shell

     $ ./histog -h
     Usage: ./histog [OPTIONS] FILE